Slackadays/Clipboard/documentation/website/content/_index.md

 $ cb
 ```

 Of course, this is only a handful of examples.
-Check out [the readme on GitHub](https://github.com/Slackadays/Clipboard) again for more detailed instructions and some great tips and tricks.
+Check out [the readme on GitHub](https://github.com/Slackadays/Clipboard) again for detailed instructions and some great tips and tricks.

 # Get Help

 Feeling stumped?
 We're here to help.
 Check out [the Wiki](https://github.com/Slackadays/Clipboard/wiki) for even more information, ask your burning questions in [Discussions](https://github.com/Slackadays/Clipboard/discussions), or join [our Discord group](https://discord.gg/J6asnc3pEG).

+# Thank You!

+Our users help define the Clipboard Project.
+Thank you for being one of them!